hoooknew/pancake-spotify-player/README.md

 - [ ] style the auth callback page?

 - [ ] expose errors in the login to the user.

+## times to update the state

+### full refresh
+- we know the song ends
+- we see the song changed
+- after the user clicks a button?

+### small refresh
+as time ticks

 ## References